-In The Early Learning Center and The Grace School, students are in fully inclusive classroom, Preschool-Grade 8.
-All day, every day, they learn, work and play alongside and with their same age peers that do not have a disability.
+In The Early Learning Center and The Grace School, students are in a fully inclusive classroom, Preschool-Grade 8.
+All day, every day, they learn, work, and play alongside and with their same-age peers that do not have a disability.

-Family members are encouraged to participate in our Family Advisory Council, Parent Meetings and conferences.
-In addition, all of our educational programs offer a variety family events such as a science fair, Harvestfest, field day, movie nights and a prom.
+Family members are encouraged to participate in our Family Advisory Council, Parent Meetings, and conferences.
+In addition, all of our educational programs offer a variety of family events such as a science fair, Harvestfest, field day, movie nights, and a prom.

 At Meeting Street we have a behavior specialist on staff that works closely with our staff and families to develop behavior support plans that are based on Applied Behavioral Analysis concepts.
 However, our program is not appropriate for students with significant behavioral needs.

 At Meeting Street we have a wide range of adaptive equipment for our students to use and trial.
 This includes motorized lifts, gait trainers, braces, adaptive bicycles, walkers, and feeding utensils.
 We will also work with families and their school districts to review and identify additional equipment needs that an individual student may need.

 Under the direction of our Speech and Language Therapists (SLP), our staff utilizes augmentative and alternative communication (AAC) to assist our students to use and expand their communication skills throughout the day.
 Types of ACC include but are not limited to picture symbols, Voice Output Communicators, switches, modular hose mounting systems, iPads, and tablet devices loaded with various communication-based applications.